andrewda/hltv-livescore/README.md

 Set the scoreboard to a new time.

 ### getTime(callback)
 - `callback` - Required.
-Called with the remaining time.
+Called with the remaining time
-    - `time` - The time remaining in seconds as displayed on the scoreboard.
+    - `time` - The time remaining in seconds as displayed on the scoreboard

 Retrieve the time remaining.

 ## Events

 Events emit an object containing the parameters listed under each event.

+### connected

+Emitted when we successfully connect to the HLTV Socket.io server.

+### started

+Emitted immediately before the first `scoreboard` event is emitted.

 ### time
 - `seconds` - The time displayed on the timer in seconds